jdermont/playground-4tip6qyd/statement.md

 ## Yavalath symmetries

 Yavalath is player on hexagonal board, and luckily, hexagon has more symmetries than square.
 Hexagon has 6 symmetries and 6 rotations, so in average a state has 12 equivalent variations.
+We can exploit this fact in few ways.
+Firstly, naively speaking Yavalath has 61 starting moves, but thanks to symmetry deduplication, there are only 9 distinct moves.

 This Java template lets you get started quickly with a simple one-page playground.